edvin/fxlauncher/README.md

 # FXLauncher

 Auto updating launcher for JavaFX Applications.
-Combined with the JavaFX native packager, you get native installer and automatic updates.
+Combined with the JavaFX native packager, you get a native installer and automatic updates.